09-cybersecurity-for-long-term-care-providers

 Your organization can adopt additional security measures to prevent cyber attacks, ones that are as cutting-edge as they are cost-effective.

 • Encryption: Encrypting all housed data is a growing cybersecurity trend to prevent attacks.
 Healthcare organizations encrypt data by using in-house or third-party partners who translate all data into a secret code and then file it away.
-These translated files can only be read by programmed owners who have an encryption key, or by individuals who input an encryption code to “unlock” the file.
+These translated files can only be read by programmed owners with an encryption key or by individuals who input an encryption code to “unlock” the file.

-• Online security monitoring: Many third-party organizations can run 24/7 security motorizations that track website traffic and program use, even remotely.
-You receive alerts and updates and can sometimes even disarm, or shut down, parts of your network if suspicious activity occurs.
+• Online security monitoring: Many third-party organizations offer comprehensive IT network management and 24/7 monitoring that track website traffic and program use, even remotely.
+You receive alerts and updates and can sometimes even disarm or shut down parts of your network if suspicious activity occurs or the technology detects an intrusion.

 • Incident response plans: Using all the tools and knowledge of your cybersecurity efforts, your healthcare organization can create an incident response plan in the event of a security breach.
 Incident response plans guarantee a smooth and proactive action sequence to manage and address any complications, saving you time, money and brand trust.

-Keep in mind, cyber risks are continually adapting.
-As technology and digital trends continue to change, so too must cybersecurity prevention strategies.
+Remember, cyber risks are continually evolving.
+As technology and digital trends continue to change, cybersecurity prevention strategies must keep pace.

 Why Long-Term Care Organizations Need Cybersecurity